Q 16 - How to prioritize areas for conservation (designation of new MPAs)?#

 Implementation details

-To answer this question, we highly recommend to read the guidance inclusive of anthropogenic and climatic stressors as driver of changes (CAMBRA et al,.
-2024).
-The following criteria of Kotta et al., 2024 are also particularly relevant to support the process: Stability, Functional hotspots, Life-cycle critical areas to identify areas of conservation priority (e.g., refuge areas, feeding areas and nurseries grounds, key functionnal areas with high level of functional diversity).
+The following criteria presented in D3.4 and D3.2 are relevant to support the process: Stability, Functional hotspots, Life-cycle critical areas to identify areas of conservation priority (e.g., refuge areas, feeding areas and nurseries grounds, key functionnal areas with high level of functional diversity).
 Example of priority areas includes Ecologically and Biologically Significant Areas (EBSAs) and Vulnerable Marine Ecosystems (VME) areas.

 Notes